syunkova/tdl-notebook/README.md

 2. If the there are no sub-directories, you can use the folder containing the clips as `audio_dir`, and specify`path_column = 'clip_name'`

+### 3. Set-up notebook

+1. Open the template notebook HERE
+2. File > Save a copy in drive: Select the root directory created.
+3. Make any needed changes, e.g. modify annotation options and scores file name.

 ## Usage instructions

-Google Drive set-up
+### 1. Google Drive set-up

 1. Set-up a Google account if you don't already have one.
 2. Set-up a Google Drive account if you don't already have one.
-3. Share your google e-mail to receive a shared folder link.
+3. If you are just listening, share your google e-mail to receive a shared folder link.
 4. Accept the link invitation.
 The folder named [*your-folder-name-here*] will be located inside the *Shared with me* directory
 5. IMPORTANT: follow these steps so the notebook can see the data.
 It needs the [*your-folder-name-here*] folder to be located in the root directory of *My Drive*.
     - Go to *Shared with me* and click on the *More actions* next to [*your-folder-name-here*].